Tag Archives: tips

 The cozy and warm Glass House Suite at the Arctic Treehouse Hotel in Finland.

-Between outdoor adventures, Michael Ruma warmed up by the fire in his Glass House Suite.
+Between adventures, this traveler warmed up fireside in his Glass House Suite.
 Photo: Traveler Michael Ruma

 “My wife said she’d like to see the aurora borealis and, with Wendy’s help, we were quickly introduced to Leigh, who created a delightful week of fun in Finland.